Permutation-Consensus Listwise Judging for Robust Factuality Evaluation: Experimental Setup

 \subsection{Metrics and significance}

-For RewardBench~2 we report slice accuracy and paired improvement/regression counts relative to the direct baseline.
-For JudgeBench we report the macro-averaged overall score described above.
-For the main RewardBench~2 slices we also compute exact paired sign tests over the discordant examples (improved vs.~regressed) as a significance check.
+For RewardBench~2 we report top-1 selection accuracy, expressed as a percentage, and paired improvement/regression counts relative to the direct baseline.
+For the main $K=7$ results we also report unchanged counts, since most examples agree with the direct judge.
+For the diagnostic control tables, all entries are exact top-1 accuracy percentages from a matched single run, while Table~\ref{tab:main-results} reports the final three-run aggregate described above.
+For JudgeBench we report the macro-averaged accuracy percentage described above.
+For the main RewardBench~2 slices we compute exact paired sign tests over the discordant examples (improved vs.~regressed) as a significance check.